 Editor’s note: This post was originally published on January 14, 2020.
-Since then, Sean O’Brien has joined us as Principal Researcher to establish our new Digital Security Lab.
-As a full-time researcher, Sean will focus on high-quality, original research in the areas of digital privacy, cybersecurity, access to knowledge, and information flows.
+Sean O’Brien later joined us as Principal Researcher to establish our new Digital Security Lab, focusing on high-quality, original research in the areas of digital privacy, cybersecurity, access to knowledge, and information flows.
+O’Brien has since moved on from ExpressVPN.
 Learn more about the ExpressVPN Digital Security Lab.

 Sean O’Brien is a lecturer in cybersecurity at Yale Law School and the founder of the Yale Privacy Lab.
 He’s also the CEO of PrivacySafe, which builds secure, enterprise-grade IoT appliances and consults for organizations in privacy-conscious industries.